WebComponentsGuide/webcomponents.guide/learn/techniques/using-cancellation-signals.md

 ---
-title: Using Signals and Cancellation
+title: Using Cancellation Signals
 order: 2
 ---

-Long running tasks, asynchronous tasks, and operations that have a _set up_ and _tear down_ phase, can make use of a concept called _cancellation_.
+Long running tasks, asynchronous tasks, and operations that have a _set up_ and _tear down_ phase, can make use of a concept called _cancellation signals_.
 If you've used other programming languages you might be familiar with objects like `CancellationToken` (or [Go's `context`](https://pkg.go.dev/context)) - JavaScript's equivalent is `AbortSignal` which can be operated with an `AbortController`.

 The `AbortController` & `AbortSignal` APIs can help manage operational "life time".
 Some examples: